A fully adaptive explicit stabilized integrator for advection-diffusion-reaction problems: New second order scheme

-Tables for other Peclet number regimes are given in appendix \ref{app}.
+Tables for other values of $P_e'$ are given in appendix \ref{app}.
 Infinitely many choices could be done, but we will present and use only a few choices since they are enough for the method to perform very well.
 The methodology to compute the above values is easy, it is enough to plot $R_s(p,q)$ for the corresponding choice of $q$ and to vary $\eta$ in a way that we stay stable for the given value of $s$ (see Figure \ref{fig:stabpol}).